fukurosan/kiwicomponents/docs/windowmanagement.md

 ## Options

-When creating a window you are able to pass options to the creator function.
-These allow you to adjust things like what content you want to put inside the window, as well as toggle built-in functionality on and off.
+When creating a window you are able to pass options to the openWindow function.
+These allow you to adjust what content you want to put inside the window, as well as toggle built-in functionality on and off.

-These following options are supported:
+The following options are supported:

 | option      | type                                       | description                                                                                  |
 | ----------- | ------------------------------------------ | -------------------------------------------------------------------------------------------- |